Thank you for your response

 The 21 digit CIN has its own meaning which is easily translatable and which helps in finding basic information relating to a company.
 It is used for finding the primary details of the companies which are registered within the country under MCA.

 CIN is a unique number that can be used for identifying or tracking companies for several levels of information that ROC / MCA holds.
+The CIN contains the identity of an organisation and additional information regarding the registered company under the ROC.

 In case the above-mentioned requirements aren’t adhered to, there’s a penalty of INR 1,000/day on the defaulting company and on its, every officer is in default, till such default continues.
 However, the maximum penalty for this default is limited to INR 1,00,000.